Grants

 • Political parties

-Projects led by or partnered with organizations or communities representing historically racialized, marginalized and excluded groups or communities will be viewed favorably, reflecting our commitment to inclusivity and equity.
+Projects led by or partnered with organizations or communities representing historically racialized or marginalized groups or communities will be viewed favorably.

 • Projects must: